Archives

 Joint work with Tanmay Inamdar.
 Abstract.
 We investigate global structural properties of linear orders of a fixed infinite size.
 It is classical that the countable linear orders and the continuum-sized orders exhibit contrasting behaviours.
 Modern results show that strong extensions … Continue reading

-Posted in Compactness, Preprints
+Posted in Basis problems, Partition Relations, Preprints